shruthishri/Flight-Fare-Prediction/README.md

 - The categorical values are handled using One Hot Encoder.
 - The data is split into Train and Test set and fitted by Random Forest Algorithm.
 - Hyperparameter Tuning was done by Randomized Search CV.
-- The performance is checked by RMSE score
+- The performance is checked by RMSE score.